Broadcasting (Amendment) Act 2007: Future broadcasting acts regarding a regulator of content for RTÉ and commercial TV companies in Ireland

-The next move happened in 2005 when the Department of Communications decided on a DTT pilot programme to start roll-out of the service in the Republic of Ireland and to help develop momentum regarding DTT in the consumer and private sector.
+The next move happened in 2005 when the Department of Communications decided on a DTT pilot programme to start roll-out of the service in Ireland and to help develop momentum regarding DTT in the consumer and private sector.
 Government approved and the trial is now up and running in Dublin and Louth using a three-year budget of €10 million, broadcasting on four multiplexes from Three Rock and Clermont Carn mountains.
 Twelve TV channels and also radio channels are provided and higher definition TV was trialled in July 2007 of the All-Ireland Hurling Final.

 A Pilot Stakeholders Group exists to inform those involved in it and the department regarding issues that could be similar in a national roll-out.
 Under the Broadcasting (Amendment) Act 2007, RTÉ has a duty to roll out a DTT multiplex nationally carrying RTÉ 1, RTÉ 2, TV3, TG4 and possibly Channel 6.
 The BCI can allocate three other multiplexes which it is expected to put out to license by January 2008.
 Within the next year and a half, 20 to 30 channels are expected on Irish DTT.

 In its Digital Switchover Plan, the Broadcasting Section of the Department of Communications identified the benefits that Irish citizens can benefit with increased entertainment offerings, additional sources of information and new forms of interaction and a potential means of government and public sector information.
 Thus digital television could be a driver of business and economic development across many sectors in the view of the Department of Communications (page 3 Intentions with Regard to the Introduction of Digital Television in Ireland).
 It identifies the Irish Government's role in point 16, but that Ireland is unusual due to its separate geography from mainland Europe and the issues of spectrum usage and satellite transmission.
-Political, economic and geographical links with Northern Ireland affect broadcasting policies and UK TV is popular in the Republic of Ireland as a result, split between cable, satellite and analogue signal overspill.
-Ireland has he second highest penetration of satellite in Europe but Sky its main operator is unregulated in the Republic of Ireland.
+Political, economic and geographical links with Northern Ireland affect broadcasting policies and UK TV is popular in Ireland as a result, split between cable, satellite and analogue signal overspill.
+Ireland has he second highest penetration of satellite in Europe but Sky its main operator is unregulated in Ireland.